fluencelabs/docs/docs/build-mvm/quickstarts/connecting_to_the_world.md

         └── service.yaml
 ```

-All looks well and we have the desired service-modules structure in place and it's time to code the *curl_adapter* module like so:
+All looks well and we have the desired service-modules structure in place and it's time to add the *curl_adapter.wasm* from the [Fluence effector](https://github.com/fluencelabs/fluence-effectors/tree/main/curl_adapter).
+Add the wasm

 ```rust
 #![allow(improper_ctypes)]